 As a significant historical reference, the ball underscores the divide between New York's affluent and the working class, reflecting the social and cultural ethos of late 19th-century America.
 Historians consider it a key event for understanding the city's and nation's societal dynamics.

-1897: Steeplechase Park, pioneered by George C. Tilyou, opened in 1897 in Brooklyn's Coney Island and revolutionized American amusement parks.
+1897: Steeplechase Park, pioneered by George C. Tilyou, opened in Brooklyn's Coney Island and revolutionized American amusement parks.
 Known for its signature Steeplechase ride, the park offered a variety of attractions, ushering in a new era of entertainment.
 This development was a milestone in transforming Coney Island into a premier entertainment hub, attracting visitors from across the city and beyond.

 The park's popularity fueled Coney Island's economic growth and set a precedent in amusement park design globally.
 Its influence on urban leisure at the turn of the 20th century extends beyond entertainment, signifying a shift in social and cultural dynamics within New York City and the broader leisure industry.